 Casting a wide information-gathering net will help the adult make informed decisions.
 It’s comforting to have had the chance to think things through in advance.
 Failing to plan for future care may have a number of consequences.
 Among them:

-disagreements among family members and with care providers, and
+disagreements among family members and with care providers

 Start planning